Introduction to Project

 Dr. Holtz will evaluate your full projects including the bibliography to score his grades for it.

 We hope to see you use your creativity for these projects, as well as your knowledge.
+In fact, we will be granting extra credit for particularly creative project designs!
 If you have any questions along the way, please contact Dr. Holtz.